-As an Office 365 admin, the Reports dashboard shows you data on the usage of the Office 365 products within your organization.
-Check out Activity Reports in the Office 365 Admin Center.
+As Microsoft 365 admin, the Reports dashboard shows you data on the usage of the products within your organization.
+Check out activity reports in the admin center.
 With the Yammer Activity report, you can understand the level of engagement of your organization with Yammer by looking at the number of unique users using Yammer to post, like or read a message and the amount of activity generated across the organization.

 How to get to the Yammer activity report

 In the admin center, go to the Reports > Usage page.